erikschlegel/React-Twitter-Typeahead/README.md

     document.getElementById('#typeaheadDiv')
 );
 ```

+Make a JSONP remote call and dress up the results on the control.

 ## Dependencies
 This requires NPM.
 Also, the underlying typeahead.js library uses jquery to hook some initial events to the control, so you'll need to include the following scripts towards the end of your html page.
 ```html